MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/gallery/installing-psget.md

   currently installed module.
 However, this cmdlet only works if the previous version was installed using `Install-Module`.

-To update the preinstalled module you must use install a new version using `Install-Module`.
+To update the preinstalled module you must use `Install-Module`.
 After you have installed the new version from the PowerShell Gallery, you can use `Update-Module` to install newer releases.

 ## Updating PowerShellGet for Windows PowerShell 5.1